Delphine Wespiser: Miss France year

 On 28 January 2012, she gave an award at the thirteenth ceremony of the NRJ Music Awards, broadcast live on TF1 at the Midem of Cannes.
 During that year, Delphine Wespiser met Miss Switzerland 2011 Alina Buchschacher, Miss Ukraine 2012, and Oleysia Stefanko, first runner-up of Miss Universe 2011, as well as other personalities.

-She then participated at a special Miss France episode of the game show Fort Boyard, filmed at night and broadcast for Halloween 2012 with former Miss France Sylvie Tellier, Corinne Coman, Lætitia Bléger, Laury Thilleman and journalist Christophe Beaugrand for the International Fund for Animal Welfare.
-She also participated at the program Un dîner presque parfait (French version of Come Dine with Me) on M6 on the week from Monday 19 to Friday 23 November 2012 in Mulhouse.
+She then participated in a special Miss France episode of the game show Fort Boyard, filmed at night and broadcast for Halloween 2012 with former Miss France Sylvie Tellier, Corinne Coman, Lætitia Bléger, Laury Thilleman and journalist Christophe Beaugrand for the International Fund for Animal Welfare.
+She also participated in the program Un dîner presque parfait (French version of Come Dine with Me) on M6 on the week from Monday 19 to Friday 23 November 2012 in Mulhouse.
 The program was broadcast again in December 2016 on W9.

 Career after Miss France

 Television

 After participating as a candidate in Fort Boyard on 31 October 2012 on France 2 during her Miss France year, she became one of the characters of the game show since summer 2013.
 She has been playing the role of the judge Blanche and since June 2015, she also plays her twin sister Rouge.

-She participated at the game show N'oubliez pas les paroles! on France 2 in January 2013.
-She played with Thomas Hughes and another anonymous contestant for the association Emmaüs Solidarité, and later in January 2015 with Dany Brillant.
-She also played several times at the game show Mot de passe (French version of Million Dollar Password) on France 2.
+She participated in the game show N'oubliez pas les paroles! on France 2 in January 2013.
+She played with Thomas Hugues and another anonymous contestant for the association Emmaüs Solidarité, and later in January 2015 with Dany Brillant.
+She also participated several times on the game show Mot de passe (French version of Million Dollar Password) on France 2.

 From Monday 10 to Friday 14 April 2017, she participated again in Un Dîner presque parfait in Strasbourg and broadcast on W9.
-Television presenter Jérôme Anthony is part of the contestants.
+Television presenter Jérôme Anthony was part of the contestants.